 • Examples: Word association tasks, picture construction tasks, and consequence scenarios.

-• Purpose: Evaluate different dimensions of creativity, like idea generation (divergent thinking), problem-solving, and the ability to see multiple solutions.
+• Purpose: Evaluate different dimensions, like idea generation (divergent thinking), problem-solving, and the ability to see multiple solutions.

 • Use: Research and academic assessments.